IV Corps (United States)

 IV Corps was a corps-sized formation of the United States Army that saw service in both World War I and World War II.

 World War I

 The corps was first organized on 20 June 1918, during World War I as part of the American Expeditionary Forces.
 Under Major General Charles H. Muir serving on the Western Front, as Headquarters IV Army Corps.
-It participated in the offensives of St. Mihiel and Lorraine, being demobilized in Weimar Republic, 11 May 1919.
+It participated in the offensives of St. Mihiel and Lorraine, being demobilized in Germany on 11 May 1919.